kamuniya/hologram/intl.en-US/Quick Start/Connect to a Hologres instance from the PostgreSQL client.md

     |Endpoint|The public endpoint of the Hologres instance.Example: `xxx-cn-hangzhou.hologres.aliyuncs.com`. |
     |Database|The name of the database that you want to access from the PostgreSQL client.After you purchase a Hologres instance, a database named **postgres** is created by default.

 You can connect to the **postgres** database, but limited resources are allocated to this database.
 We recommend that you go to the Hologres console and create a database for business purposes.
-For more information, see [Create a database](/intl.en-US/Quick Start/Create a database.md).
+For more information, see [t1878089.md\#](/intl.en-US/Quick Start/Create a database.md).

 Example: `mydb`. |